ReinhardLenz/compass-belt-seeeduino-XIAO/README.md

 ## **Summary**

-This circuit is a complex embedded system that integrates a variety of components, including a microcontroller, a port expander, a Darlington array, vibration motors, a power management IC, a battery, a sensor, a push button, and a potentiometer.
-The circuit is designed to control multiple vibration motors using a microcontroller and a port expander, with power supplied by a battery and regulated by a power management IC.
-The system also includes a sensor for additional functionality and a potentiometer for user input.
+This circuit integrates a microcontroller, a port expander, a Darlington array, vibration motors, a power management IC, a battery, an Inertial measurement sensor, a push button, and a potentiometer.
+The circuit controls multiple vibration motors using a microcontroller and a port expander, with power supplied by a battery and regulated by a power management IC.
+The system core is an inertial measurement sensor to detect the orientation in earth magnet field, and a pushbutton and potentiometer for user input.

 ## **Circuit diagram**